tstelzer/workers-guide-to-fp-in-ts/chapters/the-road-to-composition/1-pure-functions.md

 });
 ```

+### Recap

+Let's recap.

+* We describe the shape of our simple data with `type`s.
+* To transform data, we use pure functions, which
+    * are referentially transparent.
+That is, for any input A they always return output B.
+    * do not mutate their inputs.
+    * does not cause side effects such as printing read and write to a database
+      or the file system
+* We use name spaces to separate concerns and structure our code.
+Every name
+  space should only include code that is relevant to its concept, following the
+  principle of "I don't know, I don't want to know".

-### Next up
+### Next Up And Exercises

-Wonderful, but before we can attract any customers, we need a function
+Before we can attract any customers, we need a function
 to sell ingredients.
 And that's where you come in.
 As an exercise,
 implement the function `sellOne` in the `Store` namespace.